Geeksltd/Olive/docs/Microservices/DevOps/Cluster-setup.md

     targetPort: 9376

 ```
-The template above creates a service named StockReporting (read form metadata.name) for the deployment we created in the previous section.
-Notice the spec.selector, it matches spec.template.metadata.labels.
+The template above creates a service named `StockReporting` (read form `metadata.name`) for the deployment we created in the previous section.
+Notice the `spec.selector`, it matches `spec.template.metadata.labels`.
 We will describe labels and selectors in more details in the next section.
-The service specification also tells Kubernetes to redirect the coming TCP traffic to StockReporting:80 to the 9376 port of its bound pods (defined in spec.ports).
+The service specification also tells Kubernetes to redirect the coming TCP traffic to `StockReporting:80` to the `9376 port` of its bound pods (defined in `spec.ports`).

 #### Labels and Selctors